“One cannot think well, love well, sleep well, if one has not dined well.” ~Virginia Woolf

 2100 South Lake Rd

 Head out of town and up into the mountains for a hearty meal in a rugged rustic setting.
-Thursday through Sunday, mid May through mid October, the café serves steaks, burgers, pizzas, chili and more.
-The bar is open daily for drinks and tall tales of mountain life.
+The restaurant and bar are open Friday and Saturday, mid-May through mid-October, serving steaks, burgers, pizzas, chili and more.
+Enjoy food, drinks, and tall tales of mountain life.

 Cardinal Village Resort Café